Fraunhofer-AISEC/cpg/docs/docs/CPG/specs/eog.md

 Interesting fields:

 * `expression: Expression`: Its evaluation returns an object that acts as a lock for synchronization.
-* `blockStatement: BlockStatement`: Code executed while the object evaluated from `expression` is locked.
+* `block: Block`: Code executed while the object evaluated from `expression` is locked.

 Scheme:
 ```mermaid